webdevelopers-eu/javascript-dna/README.md

   });
 ```

 This Engine will allow you to include other extensive configurations on request.
+That way you can chain up .json configurations and modules that will be loaded on request or can be specified as dependencies for other modules.
 ```javascript
 dna({
     'id': 'extensive:module',